 A doctorate degree is required to be an Audiologist (Au.D.).
-UW-Madison recommends completion of a bachelor's degree program in communication sciences and disorders prior to admission, which they also offer.
+UW-Madison recommends completion of a bachelor's degree program in communication sciences and disorders prior to admission, which

 Those who are interested in Audiology research can also pursue a Ph.D. at UW-Madison.
 A combined M.S./Ph.D. program is available.